 Types of Treatment Offered at Cross Creek Hospital

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of synthetic marijuana addiction with the respect and dignity that they deserve.
+At Cross Creek Hospital, a synthetic marijuana addiction treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of synthetic marijuana addiction with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

-All of the treatment methods implemented in our inpatient programming utilize a multidisciplinary focus in order to ensure that an integrated approach to treatment that facilitates increased stabilization and personal growth is received by all patients.
+All of the treatment methods implemented in our inpatient treatment center utilize a multidisciplinary focus in order to ensure that an integrated approach to treatment that facilitates increased stabilization and personal growth is received by all patients.
 Furthermore, we place a high regard on the involvement of our patients’ families, knowing that their contribution to the therapeutic process is paramount to successful healing from the demon that is an addiction to synthetic marijuana.
-The emphasis of our programming here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
-We are devoted to implementing a truly holistic approach that aims to maximize patient care and help them achieve their highest level of functioning.
+The emphasis of our treatment here at Cross Creek Hospital is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
+We are devoted to implementing a truly holistic approach that aims to maximize patient care at our hospital and help them achieve their highest level of functioning.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who is engaged in services to address a methamphetamine addiction at Cross Creek Hospital: